ashutoshmjain/gita/src/mathuraChap11.md

       /   \
      /\   /\

-Well, this looks like 4 x 2 , rather than a 2 x 2 x 2 - said the Friend.
+Well, this looks like 4 x 2 , rather than a 2 x 2 x 2 - said the Friend - you said only prime number of rivers may flow into an ocean then how come four rivers flowing into the unity ?

 Excellent - said the Mentor.
 Looks like you have a grounding in Abstract math.
-Let's add more to it ..
+Let's add more layer to it ..

     \/\/ \/\/
      \/   \/